dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

 for additional options, i.e. to limit the number of messages returned or to automatically parse JSON messages.

+### Kinesis message format

+The `_kinesis` dictionary in the message stores the message envelope, including shard id, sequence, partition key, etc. The message contains `_kinesis_msg_id`, which is the primary key: a hash over (shard id + message sequence number).
+With `parse_json` set to True (default), the Data field is parsed;
+if False, `data` is returned as bytes.

 ## Customization

 ### Create your own pipeline